-Tip: For quick unit change, you can enter shortcuts, e.g. for a frequency value 1e8h for 100 MHz.
+Tip: For a quick unit change, you can enter shortcuts, for example for a frequency value 1e8h for 100 MHz.

-For an overview of shortcuts supported by the R&S SMA100B, see Chapter C, "Unit shortcuts", on page 840.
+For an overview of shortcuts supported by the R&S SMA100B, see Chapter C, "Unit shortcuts", on page 857.

-3. If the parameter does not require a unit, confirm the entered value by pressing "Enter".
+If the parameter does not require a unit, confirm the entered value by pressing "Enter".

-To enter values by using the front panel controls
+To enter numeric values with the front panel controls

-- Change the currently used parameter value by using the rotary knob or the [Up/ Down] keys. - 2.
+- 1. Change the currently used parameter value by using the rotary knob or the [Up/ Down] keys. - 2.
 If the parameter does not require a unit, confirm the entered value by pressing the [Enter] key or any of the unit keys.